oslokommune/dataplatform-probe/README.md

 ## Deploy

-Deploy to both dev and prod is automatic via GitHub Actions on push to main.
+Deploy to both dev and prod is automatic via GitHub Actions on push to master.